Indian coronavirus cases surge as health system staggers | Health

 Indian coronavirus cases surge as health system staggers

 "It is grim.
 It is grave ... there is an extreme shortage of ICU beds," T.S.
-Singh Deo, health minister of the eastern state of Chhattisgarh told Reuters.
+Singh Deo, health minister of the eastern state of Chhattisgarh, told Reuters.
 "We'll need to be very careful in the rural areas.
-If it spreads there, then it will be out of control," Deo said.
+If it spreads there, then it will be out of control."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)